The National Choir Competition 2025, with a competing choir performing on stage

 Awards

-Prizes will be awarded in the Grand Final as follows:
+Prizes are awarded in the Grand Final as follows:

 • Winner and runner up – Traditional Category (best single score for traditional style listed above)